apache/flink-connector-cassandra/README.md

 # Apache Flink Cassandra Connector

 This repository contains the official Apache Flink Cassandra connector.

+As ScyllaDB is a drop-in replacement for Apache Cassandra and can be used also by connector just by replacing connection string from Cassandra to ScyllaDB.

 ## Apache Flink